Project

 The loans will be made available to enterprises purchasing agricultural machinery, among others | Image © AFP 2015

-Closely aligned with the EU-Ukraine Association Agreement, support for the technical assistance comes from two grants: one from the EU’s Neighbourhood Investment Facility, which supports partner countries in their efforts towards better governance and economic and social development, and the other from the EIB’s Eastern Partnership Technical Assistance Trust Fund, a multi-donor, multi-sector fund to enhance the quality and development impact of the EIB’s operations in Ukraine, Moldova, Armenia, Azerbaijan and Georgia.
-As a result, the technical assistance must focus not only on facilitating access to credit, but also on aligning investments and related agri-food practises and processes with EU standards.
+Closely aligned with the EU-Ukraine Association Agreement, support for the technical assistance came from two grants: one from the EU’s Neighbourhood Investment Facility, which supports partner countries in their efforts towards better governance and economic and social development, and the other from the EIB’s Eastern Partnership Technical Assistance Trust Fund, a multi-donor, multi-sector fund to enhance the quality and development impact of the EIB’s operations in Ukraine, Moldova, Armenia, Azerbaijan and Georgia.
+As a result, the technical assistance focused not only on facilitating access to credit, but also on aligning investments and related agri-food practices and processes with EU standards.

-To increase private-sector investment in the selected value chains, the European Investment Bank (EIB) and the Government of Ukraine jointly agreed the €400 million Ukraine Agri-food APEX Loan, which makes available very substantial resources for mid-caps and SME investments in an effort to increase their productivity and profitability.
+To increase private-sector investment in the selected value chains, the European Investment Bank (EIB) and the Government of Ukraine jointly agreed a €400 million Ukraine Agri-food APEX Loan, which made available very substantial resources for mid-caps and SME investments in an effort to increase their productivity and profitability.
 Ukraine will repay the loan as part of its sovereign debt.

 Under a €5.5 million technical assistance grant from the EU and the UK, NIRAS and its consortium partners – AESA, TA Consult, and Unicon – were brought in to ensure timely, appropriate, and efficient distribution and use of loan funds.